auchri/docker-nginx-matomo/README.md

 ## Running

-To run the container with docker-compose:
+To run the container with docker-compose, create a `docker-compose.yml` with the following content:

 ```
 version: '3.7'